Two truths and a lie. Remember that game? Select which statement you believe is a lie.

 By offering a lower monthly subscription, the recurring value of your audience increases.
 For example, say you charge $4.99 per month for your audience to access hundreds of resources you created.
 Then, you find 525 loyal podcast audience members who are eager to get their hands on your toolbox.
 That’s $2,619.75 per month or 31,437 extra crispy dollars every year.

 Imagine all the ways you could invest that back into your business and even take the dream vacation you’ve been putting off.
+If you are looking to boost your subscriptions, then why not look into Mowpod, this tool will drive thousands of downloads and follows to your podcast, and give you the emails of your listeners.

 Onto another passive income idea, affiliate marketing.